stratumn/indigo-tutorials/README.md

 A web user interface for the agent is available on `http://localhost:4000`.
 You can use it to test and visualize your workflows.
-A web user interface for the Indigo node is also available on `http://localhost:8000`.
+A web user interface for the node is also available on `http://localhost:8000`.
 You can use it to explore blocks and view transactions.

 Press `Ctrl^C` to stop the services.